 We are always open to suggestions for new products.
 We always seek partners for a new range.
 If your organisation is considering the production of cards, posters or other similar material then do contact us for an initial discussion.

 We have become experienced in photographing labour movement banners.
 We will travel to locations with a portable studio lighting system and other necessary equipment to photograph banners which can be hung.
-We are currently investigating techniques to photograph banners which can be unrolled but not hung.
+We now have substantial experience of photographing banners which can only be unrolled but not hung.

 High resolution images are produced.
 After editing they are used for both print of cards and posters and the production of replica banners.
 The image files are suitable for archive purposes.